idanhagai5/Verilog-HDL-Fundamentals-for-Digital-Design-and-Verification/Part 2-Sequential Logic Design/Project20/README.md

 # Project19
-Design and verify a NON overlaping sequence detector.
+Design and verify a non overlaping sequence detector.
 The circut is going to detect sequences of "101".

 ## Interface Definition